waytoashutosh/SELF_DRIVING_CAR/README.md

 # SELF_DRIVING_CAR
  Based on Image Processing using Deep Learning + OpenCV
-- A project based on Image Processing using Convolution Neural Networks + OpenCV.
+- A project based on Image Processing using Convolutional Neural Networks + OpenCV.
 - Pi CAM was used for all the real time image input.
 - Images were simplified using OpenCV i.e hough transform, region masking etc to make it easier for our neural network to identify features.
 - Raspberry Pi 3 was used for nominal real time image processing using open CV.